General Electric YF120: Nozzle

 The YF120 had different nozzle designs for the YF-22 and YF-23 technology demonstrator prototypes tailored to the specific airframe.

 The YF120 on the YF-22, registration number N22YF, was equipped with thrust vectoring nozzles.

 The engine for the YF-22 featured a rectangular two-dimensional thrust vectoring nozzle that could vector in the pitch direction.
 This capability gave the aircraft a serious advantage in pitch agility by greatly increasing the amount of nose pitching moment available to the aircraft.
 The pitching moment is traditionally generated by the horizontal stabilizer (and/or canard, if applicable), but with a thrust vectoring nozzle that moment can be augmented by the thrust of the engine.
-During high AoA demonstrations, the YF120-powered YF-22 flew at trimmed AoA of 60 degrees at 82 knots.
+During high angle of attack (AoA) demonstrations, the YF120-powered YF-22 flew at trimmed AoA of 60° at 82 kn.
 At this attitude the aircraft was able to demonstrate controllability.
-Later analysis revealed that the aircraft could have maintained controlled, trimmed flight up to 70 degrees AoA.
+Later analysis revealed that the aircraft could have maintained controlled, trimmed flight up to 70° AoA.
 The wedge shapes of the nozzle flaps also reduce the infrared signature by flattening the exhaust plume and mixing it with shed vortices for cooling.

 On the YF-23, rather than a thrust-vectoring nozzle, the engine had a single-expansion ramp nozzle (SERN), with the top consisting of a variable external flap, or paddle, to control the nozzle area while the bottom was a fixed ramp.
 The engines were placed well forward of the trailing edge of the YF-23's aft fuselage, where the nacelle at each nozzle transitions to a trough on top of the fuselage aft deck that the exhaust flowed through and was lined with heat-resistant material.
 This allowed the exhaust plume to be rapidly cooled before exiting the aircraft, significantly reducing the infrared signature particularly when viewed from below; the heat-resistant material of the troughs in the aft deck were tiles that were made out of a porous material called "Lamilloy" from Detroit Diesel Allison and "transpiration cooled" from engine bleed air to withstand the heat of the exhaust.